Duncanma/Blog/content/Blog/the-article-continued.md

 As a fairly low-priority item, the request wasn't described in any more detail than that one line, but I had a pretty good idea about what folks around MSDN were looking for so I started with a rough design.

 The RSS Viewer window will support the viewing of an RSS feed and the dragging of links from the feed into the rest of the system.
-The user will be able to select from a &#8216;master list' of feeds that are exposed to all of the system users or from their own personal list, and they will have the option to enter a feed URL directly (adding it to their personal list if desired).
+The user will be able to select from a 'master list' of feeds that are exposed to all of the system users or from their own personal list, and they will have the option to enter a feed URL directly (adding it to their personal list if desired).

 I couldn't think of a really simple way to display a feed (with variable size content, XHTML support, etc.) inside a DataGrid control, not without a bit of custom code, so I decided to display the feed using the Web Browser control (hosting IE on my Windows Form) instead.
 Using an XSL transform, I can convert the RSS information into HTML and then pass that HTML into the browser control for display.